hxuhack/course_compiler/teapl/ir.md

 ```

 **Data Load and Store**
+- store: the instruction storing data to a memory address
+- load: the instruction loading data from an address
 ```
 store i32 %0, %x
 %r1 = load i32, i32* %x
 ```

 **Data Load and Store for Compound Types**
+- getelementptr: obtain the address of a target element within an object of compound types
 ```
 %ar = alloca [2 x i32]
 %r1 = getelementptr [2 x i32], [2 x i32]* %ar, i32 0, i32 0